 Awake Brain Surgery: Meaning, Procedure, Benefits & Safety Explained

 Brain surgery is the most sensitive and risky area in medicine, however, the progress in technology has made it safer, more accurate, and effective to a large extent.
-One of the most brilliant methods employed in contemporary neurosurgery is awake brain surgery, which is also called awake craniotomy.
+One of the most brilliant methods awake brain surgery is a brain operation done while the patient is awake for part of the procedure.
+It helps doctors protect important functions like speech and movement while safely removing a brain tumour or abnormal tissue.
 Contrary to the common brain operations that are done under general anaesthesia, in awake brain surgery the patient is still alive and reacting during the parts of the operation when brain functions have to be tested.
 This way surgeons can make sure they do not injure areas controlling speech, movement, and memory.

 What Is Awake Brain Surgery?